Escaping Plato's Cave: JAM for Aligning Independently Trained Vision and Language Models: Our method: Joint Autoencoder Modulator (JAM)

 \subsection{Loss functions}

-We develop a few ideas for loss function, some of which are leveraging existing work and others developed for JAM.
-We introduce Contrastive and Negative Contrastive loss which are used as a baseline as well as inspire our final loss: Spread Loss functions for vision-to-language and language-to-vision.
+For the objective design (i.e., loss functions) to jointly train autoencoders for alignment (along with default reconstruction objective), we adopt Contrastive and Negative Contrastive loss, which are utilized as baseline methods, and further introduce our new loss scheme: Spread Loss functions for vision-to-language and language-to-vision.

 Having a set of losses designed to optimize different aspects of the alignment had a side benefit of helping us to diagnose and analyze experiments (e.g., which layer to establish alignment), as will be shown in later sections.

 \paragraph{Contrastive Loss (Con)} Same as the contrastive loss for training CLIP model \cite{clip}, we formulate our contrastive loss ($\mathcal{L}_{con}$), in a symmetric fashion, designed to enforce bidirectional consistency between images and texts: Vision-to-Language (VL) as matching each image with its corresponding text, and Language-to-Vision (LV) as matching each text with its corresponding image.
 We then leverage cross-entropy to maximize the similarity between the correct pairs while minimizing the similarity between incorrect pairs.
 The cross-entropy loss is given by $\mathcal{L} = - \sum_{i=1}^N y_i \log p_i$, where $y_i$ is the ground truth label ($y_i = 1$ for the correct pair and $y_i = 0$ for incorrect pairs), $p_i$ is the predicted probability of the correct pair.
 Thus, the final contrastive loss is formulated as: $\mathcal{L}_{con} = \frac{1}{2} \left[ \mathcal{L}_{\text{VL}} + \mathcal{L}_{\text{LV}} \right]$. where image-to-text loss (VL) and text-to-image (LV) loss are the following, respectively: {